the-sink/the-sink/README.md

-CS Student in Seattle, Washington with an interest in game development, infrastructure, and music
+CS Student in Seattle, Washington

 Contact me on Discord at The_Sink#4096!